Cloud Software Development: All You Need to Know

 • Does the application work?

-• Have you moved all of the data?
+• Have you moved all the data?

 • Can users access it?